***ATTENTION MEMBERS! Please make sure you LOG IN with your Username and Password BEFORE you register to receive the DISCOUNTED member fee***

 **Meets CTLE Requirements if documented with the ASHA CE Registry**

-Amber Edwards, M.A., CCC-SLP, CBIS, will be receiving an honorarium from LISHA for her presentation.
+Financial – Nicole Scafura, M.S., CCC-SLP, is a paid employee of NYU Langone Hospital-Long Island and will be receiving an honorarium from LISHA for her presentation.

-Amber Edwards, M.A., CCC-SLP, CBIS, has no non-financial relationships to report.
+Non-Financial – Nicole Scafura, M.S., CCC-SLP, has no non-financial relationships to report.

 Zoom Webinar Platform